facebookresearch/multihop_dense_retrieval/README.md

 # [<p align=center>Multi-Hop Dense Text Retrieval (`MDR`)</p>](#p-aligncentermulti-hop-dense-text-retrieval-mdrp)

-`MDR` is a simple and generalized dense retrieval method which recursively retrieve supporting text passages for answering complex open-domain questions.
+`MDR` is a simple and generalized dense retrieval method which recursively retrieves supporting text passages for answering complex open-domain questions.
 The repo provides code and pretrained retrieval models that produce **state-of-the-art** retrieval performance on two multi-hop QA datasets (the [HotpotQA](https://hotpotqa.github.io) dataset and the multi-hop subset of the [FEVER fact extraction and verification dataset](https://fever.ai)).

 More details about our approach are described in the following paper [Answering Complex Open-Domain Questions with Multi-Hop Dense Retrieval](https://arxiv.org/abs/2009.12756)